 Active Spaces is inviting landowners to apply to protect a green space forever and to put together an 'activation' application for which there is up to £5,000 available.
 This can be spent on coaching and instruction, promotion, equipment and resources.
 If landowners don't have the capacity to deliver activity programmes, we are working with the charity Our Parks who have a fantastic track record in getting inactive people active and are happy to deliver on any of the Active Spaces across the UK.

 The applications we have received so far illustrate some great examples of partnership working to look at local demographics, make decisions on which 'inactive' group of people to target and how, and perhaps most importantly to look at how new activity programmes can be made sustainable and how they can lead to follow-on opportunities for newly enthused people to carry on with their chosen activity.
 Applicants are looking at many different groups of people, including those at risk from long-term health conditions, and older people.
-Activities planned to encourage inactive women and girls include bootcamps, rugby for young women, linked to the upcoming Women's Rugby World Cup, walking for women who are isolated, activities for parents with very young children, and a Couch to 5k jogging programme, as well as activities aimed at families who want to participate together, a growth area according to a recent national newspaper article.
+Activities planned to encourage inactive women and girls include bootcamps, rugby for young women, linked to last year's Women's Rugby World Cup, walking for women who are isolated, activities for parents with very young children, and a Couch to 5k jogging programme, as well as activities aimed at families who want to participate together, a growth area according to this national newspaper article.